Instrumental Ensemble Auditions

 - Strings–

-- Play a major scale (preferably the full range of your instrument - at a minimum, two octaves, preferably three octaves).
+- Play a major scale of your choosing.
+At minimum two octaves, preferably three octaves

 College of Saint Benedict